Towards Automated Discovery of Asymmetric Mempool DoS in Blockchains: Attack Evaluation

 {\bf Evaluation of $XT_{8b}$}: To evaluate $XT_{8b}$, we initially set up the attacker node connected to the validator node running Geth, the workload generator node connected to the victim non-validator Reth node, and the Reth node connected to the validator.
 The system is run long enough to produce a certain number of blocks and the normal transactions are propagated to both validator and on-validator nodes' mempools.
 We then mount the eviction attack ($XT_6$) directly to the validator Geth node that evicts the mempool transactions on the validator node and prevents them from being included in the blocks.

-By mounting eviction attacks between the $30$-th to $45$-th blocks in Figure~\ref{fig:side-effect-locking}, the Reth mempool is successfully locked afterward: From the figure, after the $45$-th block, the total fees of normal transactions included in blocks remain at zero Ether per block until the experiment ends on the $60$-th block. {\bf Challenges}: In stateful mempool fuzzing, the essential design problem is {\it how to generate the next input transaction given a current ``state''}.
-State $st$ is the collection of transactions in the mempool and those included in the blockchain.
+By mounting eviction attacks between the $30$-th to $45$-th blocks in Figure~\ref{fig:side-effect-locking}, the Reth mempool is successfully locked afterward: From the figure, after the $45$-th block, the total fees of normal transactions included in blocks remain at zero Ether per block until the experiment ends on the $60$-th block.